AventusProtocolFoundation/docs/docs/classic-tools.md

 ### Method: `getNextPaymentTime`

-Get the timestamp for when msg.sender can next call drip()
+Get the timestamp for when msg.sender can next call `drip`.
+If zero, `drip` can be called immediately.

 #### Method Parameter Descriptions